 Sickle cell anemia: A genetic condition that affects mostly people whose families have come from Africa, South or Central America, the Caribbean islands, India, Saudi Arabia, and Mediterranean countries that include Turkey, Greece, and Italy.
 In sickle cell anemia, the red blood cells are sticky and stiff.
 They can block blood flow.
 Severe pain and organ damage can occur.

 Polycythemia vera: The body produces too many blood cells, from an unknown cause.
 The excess red blood cells usually create no problems but may cause blood clots in some people.

 Malaria: A mosquito's bite transmits a parasite into a person's blood, where it infects red blood cells.
 Periodically, the red blood cells rupture, causing fever, chills, and organ damage.
 This blood infection is most common in parts of Africa but can also be found in other tropical and subtropical areas around the world; those traveling to affected areas should take preventive measures.

 Blood Disorders Affecting White Blood Cells

 Blood disorders that affect white blood cells include:

 Leukemia: A form of blood cancer in which a white blood cell becomes malignant and multiplies inside bone marrow.
 Leukemia may be acute (rapid and severe) or chronic (slowly progressing).
-Chemotherapy and/or stem cell transplantation (bone marrow transplant) can treat leukemia, and sometimes result in a cure.
+Chemotherapy and/or stem cell transplantation (bone marrow transplant) can be used to treat leukemia, and may result in a cure.

 Myelodysplastic syndrome: A family of blood cancers that affect the bone marrow.
 Myelodysplastic syndrome often progresses very slowly, but may suddenly transform into a severe leukemia.
-Treatments usually include blood transfusions and chemotherapy.
-Stem cell transplant can sometimes cure younger people with myelodysplastic syndrome.
+Treatments may include blood transfusions, chemotherapy and stem cell transplant.